Why is Covenant Eyes called “Covenant Eyes”? We can find the answer in Job 31.

-The past several weeks have led to a lot of introspection.
-As someone who has struggled with pornography addiction and has found a measure of liberty (and someone who is also given to endless navel-gazing) I’ve asked a lot of difficult questions about real freedom and the nature of addiction and bondage.
+As someone who has struggled with pornography addiction and has found a measure of liberty (and someone who is also given to endless navel-gazing), I’ve asked a lot of difficult questions about real freedom and the nature of addiction and bondage.
 As Socrates said, “The unexamined life is not worth living.”

-About five years ago I wrote in my prayer journal about Job 31 and how the text was a sort of inspiration to me: “I made a covenant with my eyes not to look with lust upon a young woman.”
-(Job 31:1, NLT).
+Years ago, I wrote in my prayer journal about Job 31 and how the text was a sort of inspiration to me: “I made a covenant with my eyes not to look with lust upon a young woman” (Job 31:1, NLT).
 Job said this in the midst of defending himself against three friends who didn’t believe in his innocence.
 Surely with the level of suffering Job had encountered (losing nearly all his family, property, and health), he had to have done something sinful to incur such judgment from God.
 Job defends his integrity at every point, and in his final appeal mentions the covenant he made with his eyes.
 Job is innocent of lust.

 1 “I have made a covenant with my eyes;